 I have been an entrepreneur all of my life.
 Been doing this “Earning from Creativity” thing since I was about 6-years old.
 So I know that starting a small business is an exciting, terrifying, and exhilarating adventure!
 Before many of the barriers of entry were getting knocked down, it would take years of planning and recalculating before a business even opened to the public.
 Nowadays, with so much technology at our fingertips and the low costs of so much, you can have your business up and running literally within a few days if not hours.
 Although, just because you build it, will they come?
 “Who are, ‘They?’ you may ask.
 Well if this is a business and not an expensive hobby, then you need customers, but before even that you will need your audience to know that you, and more importantly, that your solutions exist to solve their problems.
-This is where marketing comes into play and this why marketing is the more important aspect of running a business.
-If you don’t have a consistent pipeline of leads (an interested person/group), then generating new business will be hard and generating consistent revenue will be an issue.
+This is where marketing comes into play and this is why marketing is the more important aspect of running a business.
+If you don’t have a consistent pipeline of leads (an interested person/group), then generating new business will be hard, and generating consistent revenue will be an issue.
 To say it plainly, without leads, you will have a hard time getting paid to do what you love to do.

-A critical part of business marketing comes down to some essential marketing materials that promote your brand and keep it top of mind of those people you encounter.
+A critical part of business marketing comes down to some essential marketing materials that promote your brand and keep it top of mind for those people you encounter.
 These marketing essentials are universal as they ground themselves in the core ways small businesses connect with their target audiences.
 Today, we are going to break down five marketing material ideas for every small business starting out, so you can prosper in the marketplace.

 It may not be the first thing you think of when you want to make your own marketing materials, but what’s a business without a logo?
 A logo goes hand in hand with a business’s identity and is a necessary piece of a small business’s marketing material suite.
 You may be thinking, “I don’t have a design background, nor do I have the budget to hire a freelance designer.”
 Don’t worry!
 Designing a logo doesn’t have to be time-consuming or expensive.
 There are PLENTY of affordable custom logo design services that allow you to work directly with a design expert to craft the perfect logo in no time.
 And yes, I meant to capitalize because there isn’t a valid reason not to have a professionally designed logo with so many options out there.